kolevskak/Cookbook1/appetizers/appetizers.md

 # Bruschetta Recipe

+A simple and fresh Italian appetizer that's bursting with flavor.

-## Ingredients:
+## Ingredients

 - 1 loaf of Italian baguette or ciabatta bread
 - 4 ripe tomatoes
 - 1/4 cup fresh basil leaves
 - 2 cloves garlic (minced)
-- 2 tbsp olive oil
+- 2 tablespoons olive oil
-- 1 tbsp balsamic vinegar (optional)
+- 1 tablespoon balsamic vinegar (optional)
 - Salt and pepper to taste

+## Cooking Time

+- **Prep Time:** 10 minutes
+- **Cook Time:** 5 minutes
+- **Total Time:** ~15 minutes

-## Instructions:
+## Instructions

-1. **Prep the Bread**:
+1. **Prep the Bread:**
    - Slice the bread into 1/2-inch thick pieces.
    - Toast the bread slices in a broiler or on a grill until golden and crispy.
 Set aside.

-2. **Prepare the Topping**:
+2. **Prepare the Topping:**
    - Dice the tomatoes and place them in a mixing bowl.
    - Chop the fresh basil and add it to the tomatoes.
    - Add the minced garlic, olive oil, and balsamic vinegar (if using).
    - Season with salt and pepper to taste.

-3. **Assemble the Bruschetta**:
+3. **Assemble the Bruschetta:**
    - Spoon the tomato mixture onto each toasted bread slice.

-4. **Serve**:
+4. **Serve:**
    - Serve immediately as an appetizer or snack.
 Enjoy!

-## Tips:
+## Tips

-- You can add a little bit of mozzarella or Parmesan cheese on top if you like.
-- For extra flavor, rub the toasted bread with a garlic clove before topping with the tomato mixture.
+- For extra flavor, **rub the toasted bread with a garlic clove** before topping with the tomato mixture.

-Bon Appétit!
+- You can add a bit of **mozzarella or Parmesan cheese** for a richer taste.
+- Use **fresh, ripe tomatoes** for the best flavor.

+**Bon Appétit!** 🍅🥖

 # Deviled Eggs